 Don’t wear tight clothes or tight belts.
 Often, extra pressure around your belly ramps up acid reflux.
 Likewise, if you’re overweight, losing some of those extra pounds helps.

 If you smoke, stop.
-Smoking may mean more stomach acid and make it harder to keep that acid down.
+Smoking may \make it harder to keep stomach acid down.
 It can take several tries to kick the habit for good, so hang in there and keep trying!
 Your doctor can help.